ProFormA/varproformaxml/Whitepaper.md

 ### 3.4 Materialization methods

 A *mat-method* element has mandatory *id* and *method-type* attributes.
-Currently the following method-type are available:
+Currently the following method-types are available:

 - *mustache*: denotes the search-and-replace operation performed by the mustache template engine.
 The mustache is configured by optional *prefix* and *suffix* attributes.
 These attributes should specify a two-character prefix and a two-character suffix.
 If prefix or suffix are missing, the defaults are `{{` and `}}`, respectively.
 - *set-vp-value*: denotes the operation of writing the actual value of a variation point to the artifact.
 The selected variation point should be specified in the *restrict-vp* child element.
 With this operation we can realize a file deletion operation, if we connect a *file-existences* artifact with a boolean variation point.
 - *arithmetic-operation*: denotes the operation of adding, multiplying, etc. the value of a specified variation point to an artifact.
 This method reasonably can be used together with artifacts of a numeric type like the *grading-hints-weights* artifact.
 The selected variation point should be specified in the *restrict-vp* child element.
 With this operation we can realize the grading weights modification of the compile and JUnit tests in case of task variant A of the introductory example.
-*other*: This is an extension point for any Grader-specific methods.
+- *other*: This is an extension point for any Grader-specific methods.

 ### 3.5 Materialization methods of the example